f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Setting Password Policies via webUI
 ---------------------------------

-Local Password Policies can be set in the **User Management -> Authentication Settings** page in the webUI.
+Local Password Policies can be set in the **Password Configuration** section of the **Authentication & Access -> Authentication Settings** page in the webUI.

 .. image:: images/rseries_security/passwordpolicy1.png
   :align: center